sixoverground/codeigniter-active-record/README.md

 // Eager load the project with its todos.
 $project = $this->project_model->includes('todos')->find(1);

-// Find a project's todo by its primary key.
+// Find the project's desired todo by its primary key.
 $todo = $project->find_child('todos', 1);

-// Find a project's todo by a specific column.
+// Find the project's desired todo by a specific column.
 $todo = $project->find_child_by('todos', 'title', 'Clean dishes');
 ```